 This guidance reflected a need to supplement current ship deployments and the aircraft carrier base (homeport) in the Pacific.
 The policy initiative of the QDR was to provide a near continuous presence of multiple CSGs in the Western Pacific and/or Indian Ocean.
 Accordingly, the Navy began to identify how to meet: 1) treaty and alliance requirements, as well as the QDR; 2) freedom of action (use of a base without restrictions, including implementation of force protection measures to deter/avoid terrorist attacks); and 3) response times to potential areas of conflict.
-The most current QDR in 2010 reconfirms the Navy's capability for a "robust forward presence."
-Further, Guam is to be "a hub for security activities in the region."
-(DoD 2010)

 Starting in 2005, the Navy began exercising this concept of operations by developing a series of multi-CSG exercises commonly known as "Valiant Shield" in the Mariana Islands.
 Traditional thinking had been, in order to assure continuous military presence in an area, a ship or forces needed to have a forward homeport or base from which to operate.
 The Navy, however, validated the concept of continuous rotation of strike groups to increase presence in the region as desired by the QDR.
 To support the continual rotational presence, a new concept was developed, a transient capable port that would provide maintenance and logistics support for aircraft carriers close to the area of responsibility (AOR).
-The proposed transient port capability on Guam, as discussed below, fulfills the operational requirement for continuous strike capability without the financial, political, and environmental issues associated with a forward homeport.
+The proposed transient port capability in Guam, as discussed below, fulfills the operational requirement for continuous strike capability without the financial, political, and environmental issues associated with a forward homeport.